cli-ish/cli-ish/README.md

 Todo for 2023:
 - Develop a small Dapp for Cryptocurrencies
 - Invest more time in other PHP Frameworks (Laravel/Symfony)
-- Find a little CVE for something webby :)
 - Create some stuff with Go